CI/CD Integration

 - Copy the key immediately.
 It will not be shown again.

-Adding the key to GitHub#
+Adding the key to your CI provider#

 - Go to your repository on GitHub